 UG 1-5 & 31, Wing On Plaza, 62 Mody Road, East Tsim Sha Tsui, HK | sangeetha.com.hk

 If you were sad to see Alpha Living Planet’s Kwun Tong store shut, fear not: the raw vegan foodies now partner with other non-vegan restaurants to provide vegan menus that not only cater to vegans but have separate utensils and equipment in the food preparation process.
-Their latest partner is Rondavy’s Artisan Kitchen in Causeway Bay, who from November 1st 2018 will provide a raw, vegan and gluten-free high tea, including avocado crostini, turmeric superfood wrap, and lemongrass and lime chia pudding.
+Its latest partner is Rondavy’s Artisan Kitchen in Causeway Bay, now serving raw, vegan and gluten-free high tea, including avocado crostini, turmeric superfood wrap, and lemongrass and lime chia pudding.

 Rondavy Artisan Kitchen, 11/F, Bartlock Centre, 3 Yiu Wa Street, Causeway Bay | Facebook